alexanderkuesel/Robotics_staging/README.md

 5. Run the main.py (make sure you saved the preferences.json before running)

-## To do
+## To do (development)
-- OOP the target server selection....sub-class
+- OOP the target server selection....sub-class or dictionary
 - Clear out the empty folders created by the extract
 - Add CA cert authentication instead of hard-code token
 - Make preferences.json templates
 - Make a better filter (filter by action, filetype, etc).
 Add an anti-filter (discards anything containing (for example ptz))
+- Integrate azcopy